1st September 2019

-A six-foot-tall stone stands in a field near East Barnaby.
-There’s little to distinguish it from the many other standing stones that crop up all over the North York Moors, except for its name: Wade’s Stone.
+A six-foot-tall stone stands in a field near East Barnaby, with little to distinguish it from the many other standing stones that crop up all over the moors, except for its name: Wade’s Stone.

-Wade was a giant who lived on the North York Moors many years ago in a castle near Lythe with his giantess wife, Bell.
-One of them built Old Mulgrave Castle and the other built Pickering Castle.
-To help Bell bring the cows in for milking, Wade built a road over the moors.
+Wade lived on the North Yorkshire Moors many years ago, in a castle near Lythe, accompanied by his giant wife, Bell.
+One built the Old Mulgrave Castle and the other Pickering Castle and to help bring in the cows for milking, Wade built a road over the moors.

 The Sirens of Staithes

-When Staithes was yet a fishing town and just populated by a very small number of people, two mermaids washed up on the beach after a dreadful storm.
-Beautiful as they were, they also horrified the townsfolk who captured them and tied them in nets to put on show.
+When Staithes was not yet a fishing village and populated by a very small number of people, two mermaids washed up on the beach after a storm.
+Beautiful as they were, they also horrified the townsfolk, who captured them and tied them in nets to put on show.

 Rocks were thrown by fearful passers-by, however, over time, villagers began to warm to the creatures, who were friendly and did not appear to mean harm.